jorgeberrizbeitia/cloudinary-mern-stack/README.md

 };
 ```

-4. Then in the same component, add the following to the creation form where the input to select an image is.
+4. Then, in the same component, add the following input to allow the user to select an image, as well as a loading animation section and image preview.

 ```jsx
 // ... in the JSX returned of the same component as above.